elgunshukurov/book-store/README.md

 User Friendly.
 This is a Mini-project developed using Java, Jdbc.

-Admin Have Following Access for this online store site:-
+Admin Have Following Access for this online store site:

-Add New Books and Publishers.
+- Add New Books and Publishers.
-Update New Books and Publishers.
+- Update New Books and Publishers.
-Add Books to spesific Publishers.
+- Add Books to spesific Publishers.
-View Books and Publishers Available.
+- View Books and Publishers Available.
-Remove Books and Publishers.
+- Remove Books and Publishers.

-Publishers Have Following Access for this online library site:-
+Publishers Have Following Access for this online library site:

-Create New Account or Register.
+- Create New Account or Register.
-Add New Books.
+- Add New Books.
-Update Books.
+- Update Books.
-View Books Available.
+- View Books Available.
-Remove Books.
+- Remove Books.

-Users Have Following Access for this online library site:-
+Users Have Following Access for this online library site:

-View Available Books.
+- View Available Books.

-### Technologies used:-
+### Technologies used:
 - Back-End Development
 - Java [JDK 8+]
 - Spring (Boot/Data/Security)